THIS DATE IN HISTORY: Dec. 14

 2002; Markus Naslund scores four goals for the Vancouver Canucks in a 6-3 win against the Edmonton Oilers at Skyreach Center.
 Naslund becomes the NHL's first 20-goal scorer of the 2002-03 season and the fifth player in Vancouver history to get 200 goals.

 2006: New York Rangers goalie Henrik Lundqvist plays against his twin brother, Joel Lundqvist of the Dallas Stars, for the first time in the League.
-Henrik makes 43 saves in New York's 5-2 win at American Airlines Center; Joel plays 5:44 and does not have a shot on goal in his fifth NHL game.
+Henrik makes 43 saves in New York's 5-2 win at American Airlines Center; Joel, a forward, plays 5:44 and does not have a shot on goal in his fifth NHL game.
 It's the third twin vs. twin matchup in NHL history, the first since Ron Sutter (Quebec Nordiques) and Rich Sutter (Chicago Blackhawks) face each other on March 14, 1994.

 2017: The Vegas Golden Knights defeat the Pittsburgh Penguins 2-1 at T-Mobile Arena for their 20th win in 31 games (20-9-2), setting an NHL record for fewest games needed by an expansion team to reach 20 victories.
 Marc-Andre Fleury, selected by Vegas from the Penguins in the 2017 NHL Expansion Draft, makes 24 saves in his first game against his former team.

 2018: Alex Ovechkin scores three goals for his second hat trick in as many games, extending his point streak to 13 games.
 Ovechkin's 22nd NHL hat trick helps the Washington Capitals rally from three goals down to defeat the Carolina Hurricanes 6-5 in a shootout at PNC Arena.
 The 13-game point streak matches his NHL career high.